Brainspark1/iTasks/README.md

 ## License

-iTimer2 is licensed under the MIT License.
+iTasks is licensed under the MIT License.
 See the LICENSE file for more details.